 Norwood stage 3-Vertex hair transplant is also one of the most popular procedures.
 The operation takes about 6 hours and it costs $1800 – $2100 in Turkey.

 At Norwood type 4, hair loss at the vertex and along the hairline progresses and leaves a thinner band of hair in between.
+Usually, around 4000 hair grafts need to be transplanted to obtain a dense and natural look.

-Norwood 4 – Hair Transplant Cost
+Norwood type 4 – Hair Transplant Cost

-Clearly, Norwood stage 4 hair transplant is the most popular option amongst all hair loss levels as people find their crown and frontline empty.
+Clearly, Norwood type 4 hair transplant is the most popular option amongst all hair loss levels as people find their crown and frontline empty.
 The operation takes about 6-7 hours and it costs $1900 – $2200 in Turkey.

+Norwood type 5 indicates a much thinner hair in between the vertex and frontal hairline.
 To achieve a full head of hair, 4000 to 5000 hair grafts should be transplanted.
 If the donor area is healthy enough, 5000 hair grafts can also be transplanted for higher density.

 Norwood 5 – Hair Transplant Cost

-Norwood stage 5 hair transplant requires up to 5000 grafts and due to that reason it can take longer than other hair transplant surgeries.
+Norwood type 5 hair transplant requires up to 5000 grafts and due to that reason it can take longer than other hair transplant surgeries.
 The operation takes about 7-8 hours and it costs $2000 – $2300 in Turkey.

-5000 to 6000 hair grafts are usually required to cover such a large area.
+At Norwood type 6, the bald areas at the vertex and the front merges and create a large bald area.
+6000 hair grafts are usually required to cover such a large area.
 You should be aware that at this stage it might be challenging to create a dense full head of hair.

 Norwood 6 – Hair Transplant Cost

-Norwood stage 6 hair transplant is considered a mega session.
+Norwood type 6 hair transplant is considered a mega session.
 The operation takes longer time than an average hair transplant, about 9 hours.
 The cost of Norwood stage 6 operation is between $2100 – $2400 in Turkey.

 The Norwood type 7 is the most intense version of male pattern baldness.
 Only the sides and back of the head are covered while the top is completely bald.